ualib/agda-algebras/algebras.lagda.rst

 A nice (informal) proof of the HSP Theorem appears on pages 106 and 107 of Cliff Bergman's book :cite:`Bergman:2012`.
 Naturally, the proof relies on many defeinitions and results developed in earlier chapters of the book.
 Nonetheless, Professor Bergman's path to a proof of the HSP theorem is the most straightforward and efficient one we know, and we will follow his presentation quite closely.

-On the other hand, in order to get as directly as possible to a formal proof of the HSP Theorem, we will extract all the ingredients we need from :cite:`Bergman:2012`, and present them as a list of results at the end of this chapter, and then later, in :numref:`Section %s <basic facts in agda>`, we will formalize each of these results in Agda.
+On the other hand, in order to get as directly as possible to a formal proof of the HSP Theorem, we will extract all the ingredients we need from :cite:`Bergman:2012`, and present them as a list of results at the end of this chapter, and then later, in :numref:`birkhoffs theorem in agda`, we will formalize each of these results in Agda.

 Whenever we quote or paraphrase a result from :cite:`Bergman:2012` book, we will include a citation that indicates where the corresponding result is found in the book.